pythonindia/inpycon-blog/content/blog/2023/venue-announcement.md

 #### Academic Partner: Blackbucks-JNTUH CEFT

-We are also excited to announce that we have partnered with the Center of Excellence for Emerging Technologies (CEFT) as our academic partner for PyCon India 2023.
-The CEFT is a joint initiative of Blackbucks and JNTUH to promote research and innovation in the field of emerging technologies.
+We are also excited to announce that we have partnered with "Blackbucks-JNTUH CEFT" as our academic partner for PyCon India 2023.
+This Center of Excellence for Emerging Technologies(CEFT) is a joint initiative of Blackbucks and JNTUH to promote research and innovation in the field of emerging technologies.

 #### How to reach the venue?